amandoabreu/amandoabreu.github.io/_posts/2018-11-09-the-biggest-problem-with-tdd.markdown

 ### Other things

-#### Testing implementation VS behavior
+#### Testing implementation VS behaviour

-This is a tricky one, behavior can change due to business decisions(if it doesn’t, you’re not agile enough, bro!).
+This is a tricky one, behaviour can change due to business decisions(if it doesn’t, you’re not agile enough, bro!).

-> So, do you optimize for implementation or behavior?
+> So, do you optimize for implementation or behaviour?

-Given that I treat tests as a tool to facilitate development,**I would test implementation.**(in most cases)
+Given that I treat tests as a tool to facilitate development, **I would test implementation.**(in most cases)

-To fully test behavior you’d need to mock a bunch of stuff and miss most of the actual errors that happen in real life.
-And by testing behavior, you’d miss out on the good aspects that tests impose on your code base, as suddenly you’re using behavioral tests to test your implementation(code).
+To fully test behaviour you’d need to mock a bunch of stuff and miss most of the actual errors that happen in real life.
+And by testing behaviour, you’d miss out on the good aspects that implementation tests impose on your code base, as suddenly you’re using behavioural tests to test your implementation(code).
 I see what you’re trying to do, but those aren’t called unit tests and it’s not their purpose.

 **Manually testing stuff in a production-like environment is still required.
 And I think automating this sort of test provides the best value for money.**